 Wolwedans is one of the few lodges in this desert and is breathtaking.
 Waking up in a canvas tent while the sun rises over the desert is the best way to experience the beauty of the area and brings back great memories of Africa.

-Stand in awe at the Fish River Canyon
+17.)
+Stand in Awe of The Fish River Canyon

 Located outside of Rundu and the neighboring Hakusembe lodge along the Okavango River lies the Mbunza Living Museum.
 Set up by the Living Culture Foundation, a Namibian nonprofit, the museum is both a school for traditional culture and a community-based business aimed at preserving the culture of the Kavango people, while providing an additional source of income for rural villagers.